ALL YOU NEED TO KNOW ABOUT AMPHETAMINES

 What is Amphetamine?

-Amphetamine is a synthetic central nervous system (CNS) stimulant that was first synthesized in Germany in 1887.
+Amphetamine is a synthetic stimulant of the central nervous system (CNS) that was first synthesized in Germany in 1887.
 Due to its euphorigenic properties and its ability to eliminate fatigue, amphetamine is capable of causing dependency in people.
 Several studies and book references have shown the mild and chronic effects to amphetamine-type substance abusers, but the cases of abuse and misuse continue to increase globally.

 Generally, the effects of amphetamine to its users vary according to the person’s mental state, the dosage level utilized, the relative potency of the specific form of amphetamine, and the manner in which the drug is used.